Classe préparatoire aux grandes écoles: Scientific CPGE

-The classes that especially train students for admission to the elite schools, such as Écoles Normales Supérieures or ParisTech schools, have an asterisk added to their name.
-For example, MP*, are usually called MP étoile ("MP star") (except for the BCPST2 and TB2 classes, which all prepare to the elite schools).
+The classes that especially train students for admission to the top schools, such as Écoles Normales Supérieures, École polytechnique and some other, have an asterisk added to their name.
+For example, MP*, is usually called MP étoile ("MP star") (except for the BCPST2 and TB2 classes, which don't make this distinction).

 Both the first and second year programmes include as much as ten to twelve hours of mathematics teaching per week, ten hours of physics, two hours of literature and philosophy, two to four hours of (one or two) foreign language(s) teaching and two to eight hours of minor options: either SI, engineering industrial science, chemistry or theoretical computer science, biology-geology, biotechnologies.
 Added to this are several hours of homework, which can amount to as much as the official hours of class.

 The BCPST classes prepare for exams of engineering schools of life sciences (agronomy, forestry, environmental and food sciences) but also to veterinary schools, engineering schools of earth sciences, and the three Ecoles Normales Supérieures.
 Compare to the other classes, it teaches biology and geology.

 In scientific CPGE, the first year of CPGE is usually called the maths sup, or hypotaupe (sup for "classe de mathématiques supérieures", superior in French, meaning post-high school), and second year maths spé, or taupe, (spés for "classe de mathématiques spéciales", special in French).
 The students of these classes are called taupins, which is a French word for "mole", referring to the lifestyle of students in classes preparatoires whose workload obliges them to spend most of their time studying instead of going out to enjoy social life.

+Scientific competitive entry exam

+There are unique entrance exams for each school, but there are also common exams, grouping several engineering schools, designed for students in preparatory science classes.
+Across all streams, students in preparatory science classes can register for the following common exams or exam banks: